 With the kids out of school, summer is the perfect time to take the whole family on vacation.
-Vacations are a great opportunity to have fun, bond with the family, and relax.
+Vacations are a great opportunity to have fun, bond with the family, and relax in style.
 In fact, 63% of Canadians agree that they choose a vacation destination that will allow for rest and relaxation.
 But one thing that can quickly turn a relaxing vacation into a nightmare is an injury or illness.
 So to avoid having an injury or illness ruin your fun-filled vacation, here are a few tips to keep everyone safe while traveling.

 Before you do any sort of traveling, one of the most important things to do is to check your insurance.
 Different insurance policies may cover different types of injuries or illnesses, especially if you’re traveling abroad.
 So because of this, it’s important to understand your policy before you head out.
 While many people think their insurance will cover whatever happens, that isn’t the case.
 So to ensure you’re set if something does occur, check up on your insurance policy when you’re planning a vacation.